 Taking a Selfie Can Turn Deadly

-But what happens when we are not happy with the way we look?
-We try to change our physical appearance and, in most cases, people never get the results they want.
-This is when taking selfies can even become deadly.
-For example, a case report shows that a British teenager once attempted suicide after he had failed to find the perfect light and pose for taking a selfie.
+Sometimes people can take the selfie phenomenon to deadly extremes.
+A case report shows that a British teenager once attempted suicide after he had failed to find the perfect light and pose for taking a selfie.